Nonprofit Digital Transformation: A Practical AI Roadmap

 1. Intelligent Donor Communication

 The Problem: You can't personally write to 10,000 donors, so everyone gets the same generic updates.
+The AI Solution:- Connect donor database to AI platform

 - AI generates personalized templates based on: